The Committee on Armed Forces and Veteran’s Affairs shall:

 The Economic Development committee is to promote the growth of entrepreneurship among African Americans, and increase employment opportunities with private and public entities.
 The Economic Development Committee shall implement local efforts and support national programs to preserve and expand economic empowerment among African Americans and other communities of color.

-The Branch Education Committee coordinates efforts to ensure access to a high quality education for all students in the Springfield School District.
+The Education Committee coordinates efforts to ensure access to a high quality education for all students in the Springfield School District.
 This Committee process parent and student complaints, meet with district administrators, teachers, administrators, and school board members as necessary.

-The Health Committee is one of the standing committees of the NAACP.
+The Health Committee is one of the long standing committees of the NAACP.
 The goal of this committee is to promote, protect and maintain the health of African Americans in the Springfield community.

 As such we promote health screenings, health fairs, and other activities in pursuit of this goal.
 Additionally our Branch is dedicated to insuring that African Americans have access to quality health care.